Louisa Aldrich-Blake

 Dame Louisa Brandreth Aldrich-Blake DBE (15 August 1865 – 28 December 1925) was a pioneering surgeon and one of the first British women to enter the world of modern medicine.

 Born in Chingford, Essex, she was the eldest daughter of a curate.
 Louisa Aldrich-Blake graduated in medicine from the Royal Free Hospital in 1893.
-She obtained her Master of Surgery degree and was a lead surgeon by 1910.
-Louisa volunteered for military medical service during the First World War.
+She was the first British woman to obtain a Master of Surgery degree and was a lead surgeon by 1910.
+She volunteered for military medical service during the First World War.
 She was one of the first people to perform surgery on rectal and cervical cancers.
 In recognition of her commitment and achievements, a statue of her was erected in Tavistock Square, London.
 This statue's position is close to her alma mater.

 Early life and education

-Louisa Aldrich-Blake was born in Chingford, London to Rev Frederick James Aldrich-Blake and his wife Louisa Blake Morrison.
+Louisa Aldrich-Blake was born in Chingford, Essex (now London Borough of Waltham Forest) to Rev Frederick James Aldrich-Blake and his wife Louisa Blake Morrison.
 She moved with her family to Welsh Bicknor in Herefordshire during her childhood, and maintained a home in the town until her death.
 Throughout her career, Aldrich-Blake was associated with the Elizabeth Garrett Anderson Hospital, becoming senior surgeon in 1910.

 Aldrich-Blake began her school education at Cheltenham Ladies' College.
 She graduated with first-class honours from the London School of Medicine for Women by 1894 as a Bachelor of Surgery, Bachelor of Medicine and an MD.
 Upon graduating from the University of London, Aldrich-Blake followed with a masters in surgery a year later.
 She went on to take the University of London's higher degrees in Medicine and Surgery, becoming the first British woman to obtain the degree of Master of Surgery.